SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 And ``SomeProtocol.self`` returns ``SomeProtocol`` itself, not an instance of a type that conforms to ``SomeProtocol`` at runtime.
-You can use a ``dynamicType`` expression with an instance of a type to access that instance's runtime type as a value, as the following example shows:
+You can use a ``dynamicType`` expression with an instance of a type to access that instance's dynamic, runtime type as a value, as the following example shows:

 .. testcode:: metatype-type